 Designed specifically for students who have earned an associate of applied science degree from an accredited community college.
-Students can transfer 60 or 75 credit hours toward a Bachelor of Applied Science at ASU.
+Students can transfer credits toward a Bachelor of Applied Science at ASU.

 As a BAS student, you will combine the technical experience from your associate degree with coursework in management, leadership, critical thinking and communications.
 You can select one of six specialty concentrations: aviation management technology, electronic and energy systems, graphic information technology, Internet and Web development, manufacturing technology and management, and operations management technology.

 The Applied Science major on the Polytechnic campus is eligible for the Western Undergraduate Exchange (WUE) program.
 Students from Western states, who select this major and campus, may be eligible for reduced nonresident tuition.

 Some Applied Science programs can be pursued as an accelerated 4+1 degree.
 Accelerated 4+1 programs combine advanced undergraduate course work with graduate course work, enabling students to earn both a bachelor’s and master’s degree within five years.
 Interested?
 Learn more about accelerated 4+1 degrees.

 All students are required to meet general university admission requirements.

 Priority – October 15

 Financing Your Education

 Be sure to check out Fulton Schools’ scholarships available to both new and continuing students at engineering.asu.edu/scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.